DoctorLaplace/VirtualCubesCCodePracticeBuild/README.md

 **ESC Key** - Exits Program

-**Bumping the edge of the screen with the mouse cursor** - Moves screen in bumbed direction
+**Bumping the edge of the screen with the mouse cursor** - Moves screen in bumped direction

 # Player Unit Controls
 ## Units are small colored cylinders positioned on the map.
 The Purple cylinders belong to you, the Yellow cylinders are enemies!
 Selecting a unit turns it pink!